PRQL/homebrew-prql/README.md

 To install the tap:

     brew tap prql/homebrew-prql
-Then, to install prql:
+Then, to install prql-compiler:

-	brew install prql
+	brew install prql-compiler

 A quick test to check everything went just fine:

-	echo "from employees | filter has_dog" | prql compil
+	echo "from employees | filter has_dog" | prql-compiler compile

 ## Unistallation
 First, uninstall prql:

-	brew unistall prql
+	brew unistall prql-compiler

 Then, untap the repo: